Skip to content

 All vaccinesVaccine

-Dukoral is an oral vaccine that protects against cholera and provides partial cross-protection against the most common cause of traveller's diarrhea (ETEC).
-Widely used by Canadian travellers to Mexico, the Caribbean, and developing countries.
+Dukoral is an oral vaccine that protects against cholera and provides 60–70% cross-protection against ETEC — the bacterium responsible for most traveller’s diarrhea.
+Taken as a drink before travel, it is one of the most widely used travel vaccines for Canadians heading to Mexico, the Caribbean, India, and developing regions worldwide.

 Medically reviewed by the TVTC clinical teamLast reviewed: May 2026Sources:PHACWHO